bluebirds-blue-jay/collection/README.md

 instance.isPersistent(); // true
 ```

-You will, however, soon notice that methods that return a collection return an instance of `Collection`, not `Mycollection`.
+You will, however, soon notice that methods that return a collection return an instance of `Collection`, not `MyCollection`.

 ```typescript
 const filtered = instance.filter(value => value >= 2);